fabiofranchino/blog/_log/2019-11-20-download-all-your-dribbble-images-with-node.md

 If you want to donwload all your images from Dribbble, you can do this way:

-First think, download all your data from your account.
+First off, download your data archive from your account.
 You'll get a json file.

-Then, create a folder putting that json in it and install the `axios` dependency with `npn install axios`.
+Then, create a folder and put that json in, then install the `axios` dependency with `npm install axios`.

-Finally, use this script (put it in a `index.js` file) and run it with `node index.js`:
+Finally, use the following script (put it in an `index.js` file) and run it with `node index.js` command:

 ```js
 const axios = require('axios')